 Associated research topics: rational choice theory/game theory, collective action and responsibility, precautionary principle, philosophy of public policy, ...?...

-The general question "What is the best possible future and how should we try to bring it about?" is at its core a question of practical philosophy.
+The general question "How should we try to bring about the best possible future?" is at its core a question of practical philosophy.
 I believe, however, that it should be answered in a way that could actually lead to collective action.
 And this, I suspect, requires that it is answered in the course of some form of public debate.
 (This public debate should preferably be 'informed' by the philosophical considerations concerning the above practical questions.)

 How can we achieve a 'good' consensus in such a debate?
 This is a general epistemological question and can be split up into the following more specific ones.

 - "What are (necessary and/or sufficient) conditions for consensus in a debate?"

 Under which conditions does rationality force us to agree?